Michael Young (baseball): Post-playing career

 On November 5, 2014, Young was hired by the Texas Rangers as a special assistant to general manager Jon Daniels.
 He played a key role in the offseason acquisition of Ian Desmond in 2016.

 On July 30, 2016, Young was inducted into the Texas Rangers Baseball Hall of Fame in a pregame ceremony before the team's matchup with the Kansas City Royals.

 Young was eligible to be elected into the Hall of Fame in 2019, but received less than 5% of the vote and became ineligible for the 2020 ballot.

 On August 31, 2019, the Texas Rangers retired Michael Young's #10.

+Young served as the manager for the National League team in the 2024 All-Star Futures Game.

 Personal life

 Young's mother is of Mexican descent.
-Young met his wife Cristina, also Mexican-American, while in high school.
+Young met his wife Cristina, also Mexican-American, in high school.
 They have three sons named Mateo, Emilio, and Antonio respectively.
 Young is a cousin of former WBO Light Welterweight boxing champion Zack Padilla.
-Another of his cousins, Jason Young, also played minor league baseball.
+Another cousin, Jason Young, played minor league baseball.

-Young is also a philanthropist.
+Young is a philanthropist.
 He and his wife are sponsors of the Wipe Out Kids' Cancer campaign.
 In 2006, Young began the Young Heroes Scholarship Program, and in 2010, the Michael Young Family Hispanic Scholarship Program was established.
-In July 2011, Young and his wife announced the launch of the Michael Young Family Foundation, a charity which supports the involvement of children's health in all areas: physical social, mental, and educational.
+In July 2011, Young and his wife announced the launch of the Michael Young Family Foundation, a charity that supports the involvement of children's health in all areas: physical social, mental, and educational.
 Young is represented by baseball agent Dan Lozano.

 Young is a two-time winner of the Marvin Miller Man of the Year Award winning in 2008 and 2011.
-He is one of only four players who have won multiple times (John Smoltz, Jim Thome and Curtis Granderson).
+He is one of only five players who have won multiple times (John Smoltz, Jim Thome, Curtis Granderson, and Marcus Semien).
 In 2021, he donated $50,000 to help with the restoration of the Reverchon Park Ball Field in Dallas.
 Young's hobbies include billiards and golf.